openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 - Velux bridges cannot be returned to version one of the firmware after being upgraded to version two.

+## FAQ and troubleshooting

-## Is it possible to run the both communication methods in parallel?
+### Is it possible to run the both communication methods in parallel?

 For environments with the firmware version 0.1.* on the gateway, the interaction with the bridge is limited to the HTTP/JSON based communication, of course.
 On the other hand, after upgrading the gateway firmware to version 2, it is possible to run the binding either using HTTP/JSON if there is a permanent connectivity towards the WLAN interface of the KLF200 or using SLIP towards the LAN interface of the gateway.
 For example the Raspberry PI can directly be connected via WLAN to the Velux gateway and providing the other services via the LAN interface (but not vice versa).

-## Known Limitations
+### Known Limitations

 The communication based on HTTP/JSON is limited to one connection: If the binding is operational, you won't get access to the Web Frontend in parallel.